-The chain moves more than $7 billion a year in clothing and footwear, according to the latest numbers.
-That’s more business than other better-known clothing retailers like Old Navy, Neiman Marcus and Ralph Lauren do, The Washington Post reports.
+The chain says it sold more than $7 billion in clothing and footwear in 2019.
+That was more than other better-known clothing retailers like Old Navy, Neiman Marcus and Ralph Lauren do, The Washington Post reported.

-Costco CFO Richard Galanti recently commented on what he sees as the secret sauce behind the store’s booming apparel sales:
+Costco CFO Richard Galanti commented on what he sees as the secret behind the store’s booming apparel sales:

 2. There Are No Fitting Rooms

-Costco sells clothes the way you’d probably expect them to: Piled up on tables with little fanfare or fanciful signage to call your attention to the merchandise.
+Costco sells clothes the way you’d probably expect: piled up on tables with not a lot added to call your attention to the merchandise.

 For a store that has a multi-billion dollar apparel business, Costco doesn’t make a lot of accommodations for clothes shoppers.
 In fact, you won’t find any fitting rooms, window displays or mannequins sporting the latest fashions.

-Plus, the warehouse club’s return policy is legendary for its leniency — which kind of negates the need for fitting rooms in the first place.
+But the warehouse club’s return policy is legendary for its leniency, which kind of negates the need for fitting rooms in the first place.

 3. Costco Has Its Own Clothing Line